clojure/core.async/doc/flow.md

 All you need to do in your application is:

-1. Define ordinary, often pure, data->data functions that the processes will run in their inner loop to do the *computational* part of processing messages.
+1. Define ordinary, often pure, data->data functions that the processes will run in their inner loop to do the *computational* part of processing messages (aka 'step' functions).
 These functions do not handle channels or threads or lifecycle, and do not even know they are running in a flow.
 They can be tested in isolation, and hot-reloaded.
 If they encounter a problem they can, and should, just throw an exception.
 The process will take care of it from there.

 2. Define a flow by creating a data structure that enumerates the processes and the connections between their inputs and outputs, as well as various configuration settings for both.